-I wrote a Par2 files guide back in 2007 detailing how you could repair damaged or corrupt archives using parity files.
+I wrote a Par2 files guide back in 2007 detailing how you could repair damaged or corrupt archives using these parity files.

 Back then, I used the excellent QuickPar for all restorations.
 Basically, what you need to do is load a par file in the program to see if there is enough data available to restore damaged archives.
 If there is, the archives will be repaired so that you can extract the data.

 The beauty of the system is that you can use par files to repair damages regardless of where they happen.
 If you have a 4 Gigabyte rar archive with 100 or so rar files and 10 Par files, you can use those par files to repair any damages regardless of rar file that is corrupt or even completely missing, provided the Par files are large enough for that.

 I stopped using QuickPar some time ago as par recovery was built into my favorite news reading application Newsbin.

 But that works only for Usenet downloads that come with parity files.
 Par files can be used for other things, especially disaster recovery.
 Say you burn a backup to DVD, or move it to an external hard drive or other storage location.